Kellie Wells (athlete)

-Kellie Wells-Brinkley (born July 16, 1982) is an American track and field athlete who specialises in the 100 metres hurdles.
+Kellie Wells-Brinkley, née Kellie Wells, (July 16, 1982) is an American track and field athlete who specialises in the 100 metres hurdles.
 She won an Olympic bronze medal at the London 2012, setting a personal best in the process.

 Personal

 As a high school sophomore at James River High School in Chesterfield, Virginia, Wells left home after her mother's fiancé raped her.
 Her mother and stepfather were killed in a car accident a month later.

 In December 2015, Wells and her husband, New York Giants linebacker Jasper Brinkley, had a son.

-She is the aunt of former child actor Brandon Ratcliff.

 Wells and LaVonne Idlette appeared on The Amazing Race 32 and placed tenth.
 Wells discussed having dyslexia on the show.